MrMabulous/GitTrustedTimestamps/README.md

 - Zeitgitter (https://pypi.org/project/git-timestamp/):
 Zeitgitter seems to use a custom timestamping protocol and rely on developers cross-verifying their timestamps.
 Since it requires a custom client and server application and does not rely on RFC3161, I did not further investigate this implementation.

-# Implementation design

-The design goals of this implementation are transparent simplicity (security without obscurity), using only "vanilla" git features to add the timestamps in order to stay as forward compatible as possible, as well as to not rely on new binaries (which would need to be trusted too).
-The software therefore is implemented as bash scripts and uses OpenSSL (https://www.openssl.org/) and git itself for all cryptographic operations.
-Additionally a further goal was that new commits will depend on previous timestamps, so that they cryptographically *seal* the older timestamps which makes the repository both tamperproof and protects older timestamps from some forms of invalidation.

 # How are timestamps added to commits